 Another man named Kelly, who kept a saloon in another part of the town, was a participant, and when the sheriff commenced firing, this younger Kelly crept under a table, and while there, Lanahan reached over and fired four shots at him.
 However, the lawman was becoming weak and unsteady from his wound; his aim was uncertain, and Kelly escaped unhurt.
 Lanahan, becoming exhausted, then sank to the floor and was carried into Em Bowen’s brothel, where several people rendered him the best assistance they could.
 While there, the younger Kelly, who had escaped from Kelly’s Saloon, returned with a rifle and, placing himself in front of the brothel where Lanahan lay dying, commenced firing into the house, wounding a man named May in the knee.
 The sheriff was then carried to the courthouse, where he died the following day.

 In Hays City, there is a patch of ground known as “Boot Hill,” and why it was thus named will sufficiently indicate what kind of place Hays City was during its early days.
-This particular piece of ground was the burial place for those who died violent deaths – in gunfights or other aggressive manners.
+This particular piece of ground was the burial place for those who died violently—in gunfights or other aggressive manners.
 These parties were buried without ceremony, with their boots on, and from the fact that 45 of these rough characters were buried there, it received the name of “Boot Hill.”

 Five years after the murder of John Hays and the hangings of the three black soldiers, an outbreak among the black soldiers stationed at Fort Hays occurred in 1874.
 At that time, the fort was garrisoned by the Ninth Regiment of Colored Cavalry, who sought to revenge the hangings of the three soldiers who had killed John Hays.

 One night, a party of the Ninth went to town prepared to “clean it out,” as they expressed it.
-The people hearing of this armed themselves and were determined to resist the premeditated “cleaning out” process.
+The people hearing of this were armed and determined to resist the premeditated “cleaning out” process.
 The black cavalry came into Hays City armed, and a fight immediately began between the soldiers and the citizens.
-In the end, the citizens were victorious and six of the soldiers were killed – their bodies afterward were thrown into a dry well.
+In the end, the citizens were victorious, and six of the soldiers were killed – their bodies afterward were thrown into a dry well.
 From that time on, the residents of Hays City were determined that law and order should rule.

 In the meantime, the law-abiding residents of the town were making progress on establishing a civilized city.
 The first school was a private one, established in 1869, and the following year, a public school was opened.
 The following year, Hays became the permanent county seat.